Pylons/pyramid/docs/narr/hybrid.rst

 ``b``, and ``c``, beginning at the root object.

-In our above example, this particular set of traversal steps will mean that the :term:`context` of the view would be the ``Traversable`` object we've named ``c`` in our bogus resource tree and the :term:`view name` resulting from traversal will be the empty string; if you need a refresher about why this outcome is presumed, see :ref:`traversal_algorithm`.
+In our above example, this particular set of traversal steps will mean that the :term:`context` resource of the view would be the ``Traversable`` object we've named ``c`` in our bogus resource tree and the :term:`view name` resulting from traversal will be the empty string; if you need a refresher about why this outcome is presumed, see :ref:`traversal_algorithm`.

 At this point, a suitable view callable will be found and invoked using :term:`view lookup` as described in :ref:`view_configuration`,